-Formally called Hon Hai Precision Industry Co Ltd, the world’s biggest electronics contract manufacturer aims to become a major player in the global EV market though it concedes it is a novice in the car industry.
+Foxconn, formally called Hon Hai Precision Industry Co Ltd, aims to become a major player in the global EV market and has clinched deals with U.S. startup Fisker Inc and Thailand’s energy group PTTPCL.

-This month it bought a factory from U.S. startup Lordstown Motors Corp to make electric cars.
-In August it bought a chip plant in Taiwan, aiming to meet future demand for automotive chips.
+Foxconn this month bought a factory from U.S. startup Lordstown Motors Corp to make electric cars.
+In August it bought a chip plant in Taiwan in a move to supply future demand for auto chips.